Carter Manny: Associations

 Manny was a fellow of the American Institute of Architects and of the Illinois Society of Architects.
 He was a past president of the Chicago Chapter of AIA, a past director of the Society of Architectural Historians and is a Fellow of the Society.
 He also served on the advisory committee of both the Art Institute of Chicago and Illinois Institute of Technology.
 He was a member of the Tavern Club while living in Chicago and Michigan City as well as the Cliff Dwellers Club and the Arts Club.

 Family

 In 1942 he married Mary Alice Kellett who died in 1994.
 There were two children from this marriage, Elizabeth Manny and Carter H. Manny III, as well as a grandson William Manny.
-In 1995 Carter Manny married Maya Moran, née Uyterhoeven, an artist and writer.
+In 1995 Carter Manny married Maya Moran an artist and writer, of which he shared four step-children.
 He resided in California.